 9. Don't forget to breathe

-Getting into nature can be one of the most healing experiences we can give ourselves, and it’s even more valuable when you allow yourself to take a moment to be fully present and appreciate it.
+Spending time in nature is even more valuable when you allow yourself to take a moment to be fully present and appreciate it.
 Thank yourself for having the courage to try something new and reap the physical and mental health benefits nature provides.
-Try to remind yourself to stop and smell the roses - or maybe, on Authority preserves, wildflowers.

-Finally, just take the leap!
-Getting out there is the hardest part and once you do, you’ll be so happy you did.
+Further, no matter where you go, be sure to read the rules at the trailhead for guidelines on the trail.
+For more safety tips, review our safety guide to hitting the trail.
+And finally, just take the leap!
+Getting out there is the first step and once you do, you’ll be so happy you did.
 See you on the trail!